sballesteros/epi-models/README.md

 epi-models
 ==========

-Classical epidemiological models for busy men.
+Classical epidemiological models for busy men and women.

 > Don’t know what I want
 > but I know how to get it.